Slow down and listen.

 In closing, I wish you joy and happiness in your relationship.
 Take care of yourself and communicate your needs.
 Express yourself in a way that does not hurt anyone — even you.
 Find the hot monogamy that is available.
 Building a solid, satisfying relationship will bring joy to your life.
 Be happy.

-© Copyright 2010 by Helena Madsen, MA, therapist in Gilberts, Illinois.
+© Copyright 2010 by Helena Madsen, MA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.